How To Straighten Your Hair - With Or Without Heat

 How To Straighten Your Hair With A Flat Iron

 A flat iron or hair iron, hair tong, or straightener is a household appliance used by curly haired individuals seeking that perfect flat look.

 Flat Irons - What Are They And How Do They Work

-All flat irons work on the same principle to straighten hair; they use electricity to generate heat that is applied to the hair directly.
-Heat breaks down the positive hydrogen bonds in the hair's cortex that creates curly hair.
-The result is straight hair.
+All flat irons work on the same principle to straighten hair; they use electricity to generate heat directly applied to the hair.

 Most flat irons use a ceramic plate to transfer the heat to the hair.
 The more expensive models come with multiple layers of pure ceramic materials, while the cheaper ones will come with a single layer and sometimes a metallic surface.

-Flat irons usually deliver temperature ranges between 150 degrees to 450 degrees; the average high setting is around 300 to 350 degrees.
+Flat irons usually deliver temperature ranges between 150 and 450 degrees; the average high setting is around 300 to 350 degrees.

-To be sure, always check your hair type before heating it in iron, also, remember that the high temperatures advertised do not mean the device is suitable, it just means that you can burn your hair if you overheat it.
+To be sure, always check your hair type before using a flat iron.
+Also, remember that the high temperatures advertised do not mean the device is suitable.
+It just means that you can burn your hair if you overheat it.
 Check out tip number six below.

 How To Get Perfect Straight Hair With A Flat Iron